Still have questions? Leave a comment

 Every new edition of a book is issued a new ISBN.
 (Note that reprints of an edition have the same code as the first print.)
 Translations of a book are also issued new ISBN codes.

 JK Rowling’s book Harry Potter and the Philosopher’s Stone was first published in 1997.
 It was published in the US as Harry Potter and the Sorcerer’s Stone.
-These two books, despite being essentially the same, do not share the same ISBN code.
+These two books, despite being essentially the same, do not share the same book ISBN number.

 The 10-digit code of The Philosopher’s Stone is 0-7475-3269-9, whereas the 13-digit code of The Sorcerer’s Stone is 059035342X.